National Dance Project Production Grant

-Artists and Projects applying for NDP Production Grants should:
+Artists and companies applying for NDP Production Grants should:

-- Make possible the creation of new works of genuine imagination and originality by artists of recognized skill and accomplishment.
+- Create and tour new dance works of genuine imagination and originality by artists of recognized skill and accomplishment.

-- Nurture long-term and multi-faceted partnerships between the artist/choreographer and at least one U.S. presenter partner involved in the development and/or presentation of the work.
+- Nurture meaningful partnerships between the artist/company and at least one U.S. organizational partner involved in the development or presentation of the work.

-NDP values supporting a range of artists and companies that reflect the evolving environment for dance with regard to race, gender, ethnicity, geography, genre, aesthetics, and career stage.
+NDP values supporting a range of artists and companies with regard to race, gender, ethnicity, geography, genre, ability, aesthetics, and career stage.